 Joel Daniels is a Ph.D. student at Georgetown University in the Theological and Religious Studies program.
 Prior to coming to Georgetown, Joel earned his master’s degree in Theological Studies from Boston University.
 Joel has served in various pastoral roles for the past ten years.
 He lives in the Residence Hall with his wife, Heather, and their children.

 510 Kennedy Hall

-Rev. Matthew Carnes, S.J. is an assistant professor in the Department of Government.
+Rev. Matthew Carnes, S.J. previously served as a Jesuit in Residence at Santa Clara University and continues this position at Georgetown.
 He holds a Ph.D. from Stanford University, Political Science, an M.Div. from the Jesuit School of Theology at Berkeley, an M.A. from Fordham University and a B.A. from Stanford University.
-He has extensive experience in spiritual and pastoral ministry, and previously served as a Jesuit in Residence at Santa Clara University.
+Fr.
+Carnes currently is an assistant professor in the Department of Government and Director of the Center for Latin American Studies at Georgetown.